defunkt/coffee-mode/README.md

 ### Newline and Indent

-As for indentation after newlines, given this code:
+As for indentation after newlines, given this code and cursor
+position:

     line1()
       line2()